License GuideSOC 21-1013

 License.

 A licensed marriage and family therapist diagnoses and treats mental and emotional disorders in individuals, couples, and families.
-They use psychotherapeutic techniques and family systems theory to address cognitive, behavioral, and emotional problems.
-Their daily work involves conducting therapy sessions, assessing clients' mental health concerns, developing treatment plans, and helping people resolve relationship conflicts and personal struggles.
-They may work with a single person, a couple, or an entire family unit depending on the presenting issues.
+They use psychotherapeutic and family systems techniques to address cognitive, behavioral, and emotional issues.
+Day to day, they conduct therapy sessions, assess client problems within relationship contexts, develop treatment plans, and apply evidence-based interventions.
+They work with partners to improve communication, resolve conflicts, and address underlying disorders affecting family dynamics.

 At a Glance